KSDunne/twenty_one/README.md

 - [Prettier Code Formatter](https://prettier.io/)
 - [Chrome DevTools](https://developer.chrome.com/docs/devtools/)
 - [Google Lighthouse](https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk)
 - [Perplexity AI](https://www.perplexity.ai/) Note: AI was used for rule text content, not code.
-It was also only used for inspiration, the output was not copied directly into the porject without being altered for my own need.
+It was also only used for inspiration, the output was not copied directly into the project without being altered for my own need
 - Code institute's template for the mock terminal was used, but it was styled by centering it, hiding the scroll bar and giving it a pink and black theme

 The query used for Perplexity AI was as follows: "Write the 8 most important rules of blackjack card game using bulletpoints".
 Five rules were taken from the output and altered to suit this game of twenty one.